Chair, Ethical and Green Foundation

 BSocWk (UWA), BA (UWA)

-Debra is a Director in Policy and Planning at the Western Australian Department for Communities.
-She has over 25 years’ experience in child protection and child and family welfare.
+Debra retired as a Director in Policy and Planning at the Western Australian Department for Communities in 2018.
+She had over 25 years’ experience in child protection and child and family welfare.
 She has held strategic leadership roles, managed service delivery programs and districts and overseen policy development, coordination and implementation.
 She was awarded a Churchill Fellowship in 1995, and the Walter Trauss Memorial Prize in Social Casework and the Margaret Stockbridge Memorial Prize in Social Work by the University of Western Australia.

 DPhil (Oxford) MA MPhil (Cambridge) MEdStud, GradCertTertEd (Flinders)

-Mark is Winthrop Professor of Law and Criminology and Associate Dean (Learning and Teaching) for the Faculty of Law, University of Western Australia.
+Mark is a senior consultant with Higher Education Evaluation & Development (HEED) Consulting and Australasian Human Research Ethics Consultancy Services and adjunct professor at both Flinders University and University of Western Australia.
 Mark won the Prime Minister’s Award for Australian University Teacher of the Year in 2004.
-Mark has acted as a consultant on educational and research governance matters to a range of state and federal government departments and organisations, universities and private Higher Education Providers in Australia, Hong Kong, New Zealand and the United Kingdom.
+Mark has acted as a consultant on educational and research governance matters to a range of state and federal government departments and organisations, universities and private higher education providers in Australia, Hong Kong, New Zealand, Taiwan and the United Kingdom.
 He was a ministerial appointee to the SACE Board of South Australia, and a member of the boards of the South Australian Law Foundation, the Australian and New Zealand Society of Criminology, and the Flinders University Child Care Centre.
-He also sits on the Academic Boards of several public and private educational institutions across Australia.
+He has been chair and deputy chair of Academic Boards of several public and private educational institutions across Australia.

 Geoff is a former Western Australian State Director of the Human Rights and Equal Opportunity Commission.
 In this role he introduced the human rights and equal opportunity legislation to Western Australia.
 Before relocating to Western Australia, Geoff was based in Canberra and held positions as a senior public servant for the Commonwealth of Australia for ten years.
 His positions included Director of the International Youth Exchange Program, a Ministerial and Parliamentary Liaison Officer with a range of different departments and Acting Director of the Office of Youth Affairs and Women’s Issues.
 At the direction of the Australian government, Geoff initiated a series of bi-lateral negotiations with countries in the Asia Pacific region with a view to establishing a series of youth exchanges.
 A number of exchanges were established including with Indonesia and many are still continuing.
 Before his retirement he implemented a range of education strategies for the introduction of new Australian taxation legislation into Western Australia.
 The role involved meeting with senior company officials and addressing public meetings to explain the changes to existing rules.
 After his retirement from the Australian Public Service he has worked with English Explorer in Indonesia and Malaysia as a TESOL trainer and with Ethical and Green in Bali.